 Those who register for carpool permits will pay discounted parking fees on campus and will be entitled to park in specially reserved spaces.

 - Who makes up a carpool?
 Two or more Lewis & Clark community members who are qualified under the carpool registration process with the Office of Transportation and Parking constitute a valid campus carpool.
-The first two carpool participants must buy their own pass, therefore, a carpool vehicle must display two valid carpool permits.
+Each carpool participant must buy their own pass, therefore, a carpool vehicle must display two or more valid carpool permits.
 Students who are residents of the campus are not eligible for a carpool parking permit.

 - Permit procedures: One carpool permit will be issued to each carpool participant.
 All vehicles used by the carpool must be registered.
-When not carpooling, a valid day pass must be displayed.
-Each person purchasing a carpool pass will receive five complimentary day passes to be used when not carpooling.
+When not carpooling, one carpool pass must be displayed in addition to a valid day pass.

 - Multiple vehicles: If persons registered in one carpool use more than one vehicle, each of which is previously registered with the College, the permit may be used in either registered vehicle.